glitcher255/Capstone-project/README.md

 Contributions, issues, and feature requests are welcome!

-Original design idea by Cindy Shin in Behance.
+Original design idea by [Cindy Shin in Behanc.](https://www.behance.net/adagio07)

 Feel free to check the [issues page](../../issues/).